 - Marriage and family therapists (MFTs): who provide psychotherapy for families and couples.

 - Substance abuse counselors (CSACs): who treat alcohol addiction and other substance abuse issues.

 Schedule Your Psychology Appointment Today and Experience the Thriveworks Difference

 Psychologists at Thriveworks in Lakewood, OH are devoted to their clients.
-As part of our Thriveworks membership benefits package, psychologists even answer phone calls and emails between sessions.
+As part of our Thriveworks benefits package, psychologists even answer phone calls and emails between sessions.
 They routinely go above and beyond for their clients.
 Thriveworks only works with the best, most highly trained, licensed providers.

 Thriveworks psychologists can practice their therapy securely online as well as in-person.
 And they accept medical insurance for sessions, whether you’re a virtual or in-person client.
-Thriveworks membership means that you can get same- or next-day appointments with your psychologist, as well as flexible cancellations.
+Thriveworks allows the opportunity to get same- or next-day appointments with your psychologist, as well as flexible cancellations.
 Clients all over America testify to the levels of positive psychological support they’ve received from their Thriveworks providers.